Suicides and suicide attempts

 vignette-BEH

-Suicidal thoughts among the employed workforce in France in 2017
+Suicidal Thoughts Among the Employed Workforce in France in 2017

-An increased risk of death by suicide has been observed among farmers in several French and international studies.
+An increased risk of death by "deliberate act of self-harm" data-tooltip-title="deliberate act of self-harm" data-tooltip-content="" data-tooltip-placeholder-is-selection="true" data-tooltip-placeholder-is-selection-text="suicide" data-tooltip-data="[{"tooltipTitle":"Act of deliberately take one’s own life","tooltipContent":"","placeholderIsSelection":"true","placeholderIsSelectionText":"suicide"}]">Suicide has been observed among farmers in several French and international studies.
 Santé publique France and the Caisse centrale de la mutualité sociale agricole (CCMSA) have partnered to produce regular indicators of suicide mortality among the farming population.
-The analyses focused on suicide mortality among active farmers from 2007 to 2011 and agricultural workers from 2007 to 2013.
+The analyses focused on suicide mortality among farm owners from 2007 to 2011 and among agricultural workers from 2007 to 2013.

 Among farm owners

-Male farm owners exhibited excess suicide mortality between 2008 and 2010 compared to the general male population of similar age, particularly among cattle farmers and men aged 45 to 65.
+Male farm owners exhibited excess mortality due to “deliberate self-harm” data-tooltip-title="deliberate self-harm" data-tooltip-content="" data-tooltip-placeholder-is-selection="true" data-tooltip-placeholder-is-selection-text="suicide" data-tooltip-data="[{"tooltipTitle":"The act of deliberately taking one’s own life","tooltipContent":"","placeholderIsSelection":"true","placeholderIsSelectionText":"suicide"}]">suicide between 2008 and 2010 compared to the general male population of similar age, particularly among cattle ranchers and men aged 45 to 65.

 • being between the ages of 45 and 54 compared to those under 35;